-- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE at the current required score. - All core applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE at the current required score. - All core and clinical applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy of unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+Applicants for clinical programs must still take and pass the HESI for their program if they are using a waiver for the Wonderlic SLE.